Avalum Naanum: Synopsis

-Manasa, Praveen's sister falls in love with Aravind, who pretends to love her so he can also marry into a rich family and get a job at Manasa's dad's company.
+Manasa, Praveen's sister falls in love with Aravind, who pretends to be in love with her so that he can attempt to marry her with the ulterior motives of becoming part of a rich family in order to get an employment at Manasa's father's company.
 He manipulates the whole family against Diya who tries everything to prove Aravind is a bad guy.
 Diya tries to stop their engagement by telling the truth about the twin switch to save Manasa from Aravind's trickery but her mother pushes her down the stairs and she falls into a coma.
 Nila also comes home in this time to try and help Diya stop the Aravind-Manasa engagement.
 Sathyamurthy and Gayathri emotionally blackmail Nila into pretending to be Praveen's wife until the engagement is over so Diya doesn't lose more respect in the family.
 After the engagement they learn that the doctor is uncertain if Diya will ever regain her consciousness.

 Nila decides to keep up the facade as Praveen's wife until Diya wakes up so that she can stop Aravind and Kavitha's evil plan.
 Praveen claims to be in love with Nila but he doesn't even know which twin she is and tries to sleep with both of them.
 He gets very mad that Nila isn't interested in him and gets angry at her whenever she tries to help the rest of the family but not pay attention to him.

-Kavitha, Aravind and Manimaaran, the union leader at Praveen's company, come up with a plan to scam the company.
+Kavitha, Aravind and Manimaaran(the union leader of Praveen's company) come up with a plan to scam the company.
 Aravind's brother Prabhakhar doesn't like their plan so he tries to expose the truth, but they keep him captive and eventually kill him.
-They also turn everyone in the family against Nila and she is kicked out of the house until Manasa-Aravind wedding is over.
+They also turn everyone in the family against Nila and she is made to leave the house until Manasa & Aravind's wedding is over.
 Diya wakes up from the coma and is very mad at Nila for her actions and wants Praveen back even though Praveen doesn't even recognize her as his real wife when she goes to meet him.
 Eventually Nila proves Kavitha, Aravind and Manimaaran were involved in murdering Prabhakhar, and Kavitha is arrested.
 Aravind goes to Praveen's house to tell the entire family the truth about the wedding day and twin switch before he also gets arrested.
 At the same time, Nila and Diya are heading to Praveen's house to tell them about Kavitha's arrest and try to get Diya back in the house as Praveen's wife the fake Nila.
-Aravind gets arrested because he tries to shoot Praveen but Nila saves Praveen get the shoot at neck.
+Aravind gets arrested because he tries to shoot Praveen but Nila saves Praveen and got shot in the neck.
 After a sequence of events, Praveen parents engaged Manasa to Vasanth.
-During Manasa and Vasanth engagement everyone know the truth about Nila and Diya.
+During Manasa and Vasanth's engagement everyone is aware of the truth concerning Nila and Diya.